 "Okay, now I'm totally confused," she was close to losing herself, "Somebody please tell what is going on here?"

-Suddenly she heard a voice, echoing in the distance, but audible.
+Suddenly she heard a voice, echoing in the distance.
 And to her, the voice was familiar.

 "Help me!"
 It cried, filled with fear, "Somebody please help me!
 It's my mom!
 She's—aaaaaaaauuuuuuugh!"

 The instant she heard the scream, Serena knew without a doubt who it was.

 "That was Molly's voice," she said, her voice full now concerned, "I'm sure of it."